LootToken/Loot-Marketplace-Framework/README.md

 ##### Marketplace

-- A marketplace is essentially a class of assets in the contract that address/addresses have exclusive ownership over.
+- A marketplace defined in our smart contract is essentially a class of assets in the contract that address/addresses have exclusive ownership over.
 This means they are able to create and distribute assets to players of their game.
 - A marketplace can be created dynamically at any time by the contract owner, which will immediately give them exclusive market rights.
 - These distributed assets can then be bought, sold, traded and removed by a NEO address.
 - The marketplace owner is someone who has exclusive asset rights over their named marketplace assets.
 - The economic value of these assets is decided upon by the community of an integrated title.
 - It is important to note however this does not allow the marketplace owner to take items from the player at any time or have any control of the players assets once given.

 ##### General

 - The way our framework functions, a marketplace owner must sign these transactions to let them occur such that everything is ordered correctly.
-- These orders get packaged into transactions by the framework and distributed in the network, ending up being invoked inside the smart contract for final resolution.
+- These orders get packaged into transactions by the framework and distributed to the network and end up being invoked inside the smart contract for final resolution.
   - While trading is active in the contract, they must have the final say in when a transaction is allowed to occur.
   - This is automatically done for the registered marketplace owner when a valid order is posted to ```/add_order/``` on the API and they have signed the parameters with their private key, also attaching a signature and public key.
 We can quickly check if they are a marketplace owner by querying the smart contract.
-- As seen in the smart contract, we can verify parameters signed by signatures to ensure all parties involved in the transaction want an order to occur.
+- As seen in the smart contract, we can verify parameters signed by private keys to ensure all parties involved in the transaction want an order to occur.

 ##### Unforseen Occurrence
-For events that can not be predicted we have multiple measures in place.

 - It should be noted that in the case of an emergency, we have added methods to allow termination of trading, in which everyone will be able to use functions normally, verified by ```CheckWitness```.
 - Our framework contains a fast emergency chain rebuilding method, picking out faulty transactions, if a relayed transaction was ever to fail during the testing stages of development.
 - As orders are signed to exact parameters by a users private key, there is no possible way a user will ever lose their digital assets or tokens.
 - We have multiple measures in place to ensure a faulty transaction or bad actor transaction that is relayed is not sent to a NEO node.

 ## Framework API - http://lootmarketplacenode.com:8090/